Cooking Basics

 • Start by picking a recipe and planning each step.

-• TIP: Use this guide to see what fruits and vegetables are in season right now to help pick ingredients and recipes.
+• Use this guide to see what fruits and vegetables are in season right now to help pick ingredients and recipes.

 • Gather all the ingredients and utensils you need.